zgldh/docker-openvpn-socket-proxy/README.md

 # docker-openvpn-socket-proxy

-A docker solution to export a openvpn client as a socket5 proxy.
+A docker solution to export an openvpn client as a socket5 proxy.

 ## Made with:
 - https://github.com/dperson/openvpn-client (The openvpn launcher code)